 Minify JavaScript

-Convert multi line JavaScript to runnable inline JavaScript code
+Convert multi-line JavaScript into compact inline code

 Tags: compress code javascript minify code typescript